New Stationary Generator Timeline for Commercial Application

-Months 2 to 5: Expect 2 to 3 weeks each for your city’s engineering and other departments to review and approve of your plan, depending on the backlog.
-The larger the generator the more exacting the regulations.
-At all levels they stream out in a constant flow of change.
-It is likely that the regulations that dictated the placement and operation of your old generator will have been revised since you had it installed.
-Even the location of your current generator may not be compliant under today’s requirements for separation from a building, especially with regard to proximity to windows.
+At all levels, they stream out in a constant flow of change.
+Likely, the regulations that dictated your old generator’s placement and operation will have changed since you had it installed.
+Even your current generator’s location may not be compliant under today’s requirements for separation from a building, especially regarding its proximity to windows.
 You will also need an air quality permit.
-Once you get the green light on your plan you can execute the purchase and begin preparations for the site.
+Once you receive the green light on your plan, you can execute the purchase and begin preparations for the site.

 What Some Organizations are Doing to Prep for Backup Power

-Most importantly, we maintain a large supply of portable generators for you to rent and hook up in the event of a PG&E outage.
+Most importantly, we stock a large supply of portable generators for you to rent in the event of a power outage.
 Just remember, the demand for rentals is at an all-time high.
-Contact us NOW to assess your needs, make a plan, and reserve the right size generator for your site.
-Visit this post for more about PG&E power shut-off policy and how to address it in your backup power plans.
+Contact us at (866) 468-7697 to assess your needs, make a plan, and reserve the right size generator for your site.
+Learn about PG&E power shut-off policy and how to address it in your backup power plans.